WHAT IS SR22 INSURANCE?

 Most states require drivers to have an SR22 on file for three years, although some state laws vary.
 The certificate stays valid as long as you pay your insurance premiums in full and on time.
 If your insurance coverage lapses, you may be required to maintain an SR22 certificate for a longer period of time, depending on the offense.

-Your insurance policy will be canceled if you fail to pay your premiums, and your insurance provider will notify the DMV that your coverage has lapsed, who will then revoke your driver’s license.
-To reinstate your license, pay your overdue insurance premiums and your insurance provider can refile your SR22 with the DMV.
-Once your insurance provider refiles the SR22, you will need to visit your local DMV office to pay a reinstatement fee and regain driving privileges.
+If you fail to pay your premiums, your insurance policy will be canceled, and your insurance provider will notify the DMV that your coverage has lapsed.
+At this point, your driver's license will likely be suspended again.
+To reinstate your license, you will be required to pay your overdue insurance premiums and your insurance provider will refile your SR22 with the DMV.
+Once your insurance provider refiles the SR22, you will need to visit your local DMV to pay a reinstatement fee and regain driving privileges.